IowaSanae/Python-BadApple/README.md

 ### Libraries
 opencv-python <br>
+pygame <br>

 ## Run the program
-Use this command to run the program `python3 main.py`.
+Use this command to run the program `python3 src/main.py`.

 ## Acknowledgements